Making The Final Plans

-At Long Island Pet Cremation, we understand what you may be going through.
-Below is some questions you may want to ask yourself, and answers to help you make the best decision for your family during this very difficult time.
+At Long Island Pet Cremation, we understand what you are going through.
+Below are some questions you may want to ask yourself, and answers to help you make the best decision for your family during this very difficult time.

 Taking Care of Your Pet's Body.

-It is often suggested to make arrangements, or explore your options before your pet passes; if you are not able to do so, we are here to help you with your options.
-As emotionally difficult as it may be, there are many things you will want to consider before making your decision depending on legal, financial, practical, and spiritual stipulations.
+It is often suggested to make arrangements, or explore options before your pet passes.
+However, if you are not able to do so, we are here to help you with your options.
+As emotionally difficult as it may be, there are many things you will want to consider before making your decision.
+Whether it’s depending on legal, financial, practical, and/or spiritual stipulations.

 You do not have to make the decision yourself, you can lean on us to help you make the best decision for your family.
 However, if you do want to be in charge of what happens to your pet’s body, there are home burial, pet cemetery burial, and cremation options for you to choose from.
 No matter what you decide upon, the right decision can only be made by you.